-Invitation to Susan Strasberg’s Birthday Party
+Invitation to Marilyn Monroe for Susan Strasberg’s Birthday Party

 This invitation, handwritten by Paula Strasberg, was sent to Marilyn Monroe, inviting her to attend a birthday celebration for daughter Susan Strasberg held at Sardi’s Restaurant in New York City on June 9, 1956.
 On the reverse side of the invitation, Marilyn wrote a personal note to herself: